Valencia Spain History: History and Background of the City of Valencia, Spain

 Other buildings that are considered to be important from this period include the Basilica of the Virgin de los Desamparados, the Marqués de Dos Aguas Palace, Plaza Redonda and the San Pio V Museum of Fine Arts - these date from the Baroque era and the period of Enlightenment.

-Valencia is one of the Spanish cities with the greatest number of Modernist buildings.
+Valencia is one of the Spanish cities with a fair number of Modernist buildings.
 Buildings that are of note include the Estacion del Norte train station, the Mercado Central and the Mercado de Colon.
 The Mercado Central is the largest market building in Europe, covering 8,000 square metres and with 1,500 food stalls.
 The Palacio de la Exposicio is also worth checking out.

 If you are a real fan of Modernist architecture, you will find less formal versions of it in the residential area of El Cabanyal, near the beach.
 For full details, see our Photo Route of El Cabanyal.